johneckberg/notes/networking/csc_3511/week_3_notes.md

 * **Authoritative & Recursive DNS**
     * **Authoritative Servers** hold the definitive (non-cached) hostname-to-IP address mappings for a domain.
 They sit at the bottom of the DNS hierarchy.
     * The **Local DNS Server** (or **Recursive Resolver**) is the server a host first contacts.
 It performs **recursive queries** up the hierarchy (Root, TLD, then Authoritative) on the client's behalf to resolve the name, and then caches the result.
+    * Recursive vs iterative DNS
+        * Recursive DNS is when a client asks a DNS resolver for a domain, and the resolver does all the work (querying root, TLD, authoritative servers) to get the final IP, returning it to the client.
+Iterative DNS is when the client (or resolver) asks a server, gets a referral (another server to ask), and then queries that next server directly, repeating until the answer is found, giving the client more control but spreading the load
     * The **`dig` command** is a utility used for performing DNS lookups and troubleshooting.

 * **DNS Caching**
     * Why does the local DNS server perform caching?: 1.
 DNS caching results in less load elsewhere in DNS, when the reply to a query is found in the local cache.
 2. DNS caching provides for faster replies, if the reply to the query is found in the cache.

 * **DNS Time to Live**
     * A setting in a DNS record that determines how long a piece of information should be cached by a resolving name server before it is refreshed.
-Measured in seconds, a higher TTL can speed up lookups by allowing more frequent use of cached data, while a lower TTL ensures that changes to DNS records, such as when migrating a server, are propagated more quickl
+Measured in seconds, a higher TTL can speed up lookups by allowing more frequent use of cached data, while a lower TTL ensures that changes to DNS records, such as when migrating a server, are propagated more quickly

+## DNS record types (non exhaustive list)

+* A (Address) Record: Maps a domain name (e.g., example.com) to an IPv4 address (e.g., 192.0.2.1).
+* AAAA (Quad-A) Record: Maps a domain name to an IPv6 address.
+* CNAME (Canonical Name) Record: An alias, pointing one domain/subdomain to another domain name (e.g., www.example.com to example.com).
+* MX (Mail eXchange) Record: Specifies mail servers responsible for accepting email for a domain.
+* NS (Name Server) Record: Identifies the authoritative name servers for a DNS zone.

 ## Dig command & DNS fields:

 * the standard output to a dig command without flags has 5 sections: HEADER, QUERY, ANSWER, AUTHORITY and ADDITIONAL.

 ### **The ANSWER SECTION:**